Maestro-111/movies-search-system/README.md

 ## TO DO

-1. Tweak the final equation with rating (recommendations.py produce_recommendations func)
-2. Updating Forum Section.
+1. Updating Forum Section.
-3. Better front-end (?)
+2. Better front-end (cont)
-4. Resolve issue with wrong movie ids for actors information
-5. Configure .env
+3. Update Scripts to populate sql (from sqlite to postgress).